Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Threat Model

 \subsubsection{Sandbox Escape}

-MCP is based on the local isolation or containerization operation at the operation stage.
-In case the sandbox implementation contains unpatched vulnerabilities, e.g., system calls or runtime libraries, malicious tools may breach isolation.
-Indeed, attackers would be able to run arbitrary code on the host, get sensitive system data, or escalate privileges.
+MCP is based on local isolation at the operation stage.
+In case the sandbox implementation contains unpatched vulnerabilities, malicious tools may breach isolation, and then attackers would be able to run arbitrary code on the host, get sensitive system data, or escalate privileges.
 This is a systemic risk in the enterprise deployment since MCP hosts generally have wide access to tools and resources.